 - computer modelling of statistics to determine potential risks

 - communicating findings to clients, managers and stakeholders

 - keeping abreast of financial developments in the business world.

 In insurance-related specialisms, actuaries must ensure that premium rates are set accurately and that adequate funds exist to meet claims.

 Career progression is encouraged through direct client responsibility, specialisation, management or partnership.
 Although qualification can be a lengthy and demanding process, the work is highly respected, globally recognised and extremely well remunerated.

-Most positions occur in towns and cities throughout the UK, and opportunities for international and self-employment also exist.
-Working hours tend to be predictable; although extra hours are common, actuaries are not usually required to work at the weekend, and there is scope for providing flexible/shared working hours depending on the employer.
+Positions occur in towns and cities throughout the UK, and opportunities for international and self-employment also exist.
+Working hours tend to be predictable; although extra hours are common, actuaries are not usually required to work at the weekend, and there is scope for flexible/shared working hours depending on the employer.

 Vacancies are advertised through targetjobs.co.uk, specialist recruitment agencies, websites and in publications such as The Actuary.